 Is Medium About to Implode?

 Thank you for clicking on this.
-If you’ve loved my stories so far and want to keep finding them in a potential future where Medium falls apart, please check out www.worldbolding.com or find me as Xander51 on Twitter.
+If you’ve loved my stories so far and want to keep finding them in a potential future where Medium falls apart, please check out www.worldbolding.com or find me at my social links in my little info box at the bottom of every story I’ve written.

 Medium is having a bad month.
 Last week, it came out that buyout packages were offered to the entire ~80 person editorial staff, who were responsible for running and producing its flagship publications and also commissioning freelance writers to bolster their content.